2019 Cheltenham Festival – Who’ll Be Top Trainer?

 Best Of The Rest……………………………

 Paul Nicholls dominated this market between 2004 and 2009 – winning the trainers’ title five times but it’s a bit of a ‘changing of the guard’ at Ditcheat at the moment and the days of Denman, Kauto Star and Master Minded seem a long way off at the moment.
-He had just the one winner in 2017 – Pacha Du Polder, who took the Foxhunters’.
+He had just the two winners in 2018 – Pacha Du Polder, who took the Foxhunters’, and Le Prezien, who won the final race (Grand Annual).
 Yes, he’s sure to fire in a few winners again, maybe in the Fred Winter that he’s done well in in recent years.
-However, as mentioned, does lack any with the ‘banker’ tag so it’s hard seeing him or any or the other yards outside the main three being top trainer at the 2017 Cheltenham Festival.
+However, as mentioned, does lack any with the ‘banker’ tag so it’s hard seeing him or any or the other yards outside the main three being top trainer at the 2019 Cheltenham Festival.
+Colin Tizzard also sent out two winners in 2018, including the Gold Cup winner – Native River – so he’s another of the home-based stables that’s sure to go well too.

-It looks like it will be Mullins’ toughest task for a while if he’s to add another trainers’ title to his haul and with Henderson and Elliott sure to fire in a few winners it could be interesting.
-However, in a market like this you have to play the percentage game and with Mullins still having plenty of leading fancies – albeit not quite as many ‘super-bankers’ as in past Festival – most handlers would still bite his hand off to half the string he’s sending to Prestbury Park.
+It looks like it will be Mullins’ toughest task for a while if he’s to add another trainers’ title to his haul and with Henderson and Elliott sure to fire in plenty of winners it could be interesting.
+However, in a market like this you have to play the percentage game and with Elliott having plenty of leading fancies again – albeit not quite as many ‘super-bankers’ as in past Festival – most handlers would still bite his hand off to half the string he’s sending to Prestbury Park.
+Let’s not forget he fired in 8 winners in 2018 and with Henderson only grabbing two then that’s a big gap to make-up.
+Yes, Henderson does seem to have better other chances outside Altior and Buveur D’Air year, but I still think he’s got a bit of ground to make up.

 BEST BET: WILLIE MULLINS TO BE TOP TRAINER